 The involvement of actors from other administrative levels, or key non-political actors, such as industry associations, is uncommon, except in the event of serious risks for national security, which prompts monitoring by intelligence services.
-In any case, Spanish firms

-Spain's relationship with China remains mainly centred on the economy conduct their activities in a legal framework and there are mechanisms in place to ensure they are not directed against national security.
+In any case, Spanish firms conduct their activities in a legal framework and there are mechanisms in place to ensure they are not directed against national security.

 Still, the lack of official strategy results in lost opportunities, as it lowers the overall capacity to exploit synergies between different sectors of the administration.
-For the moment, each of them has a sectoral approach to China and tries to implement it without entering into conflict with other institutions, preserving national interests and following the general guide-lines of the Spanish Foreign policy.
+For the moment, each of them has a sectoral approach to China and tries to implement it without entering into conflict with other institutions, preserving national interests and following the general guidelines of the Spanish Foreign policy.